-Vice President, Climate and Energy Program
+Vice President, Climate and Energy

 Areas of expertise: Methane policy, oil & gas related issues, electric & gas utility related issues, energy policy